Le-Jared/Online-Banking-Application/README.md

 # Online-Banking-Application
 BarbieBank a comprehensive banking solution that offers intuitive user experience, efficient banking operations, and a range of enhanced features, all under one roof.
-Built with modern technologies and best coding practices along with a group of software developers.
+Built with best coding practices along with a group of software developers.

 ## Features
 ### User Experience